se2p/Bastet/README.md

 For now, the translation of *SCRATCH* programs to *LeiLa* is implemented in the tool [LitterBox](https://github.com/se2p/LitterBox). *BASTET* uses *LitterBox* as a library to conduct the translation.
-Invoking `bastet.sh` with a `.sb3` *SCRATCH* project file leads to an automatic translation to *LeILa*.
+Invoking `bastet.sh` with a `.sb3` Scratch project file leads to an automatic translation to *LeILa*.

-Note that also the formal specification of *SCRATCH* projects has to be provided as *LeILA* a program—which then observes if the program under analysis behaves correctly.
+Note that also the formal specification of Scratch projects has to be provided as *LeILA* a program—which then observes if the program under analysis behaves correctly.
-See the directory [ase20-verified](test/programs/publications/ase20-verified/) for examples of *SCRATCH* programs along with their formal specification written in *LeILa*.
+See the directory [ase20-verified](test/programs/publications/ase20-verified/) for examples of Scratch programs along with their formal specification written in *LeILa*.

 ## Scratch Block Library